isabella232/journeys.en/help/using/building-journeys/journeyaction.md

 # Action activities {#concept_hbj_hrt_52b}

-From the palette, on the left-hand side of the screen, unfold the **Actions** category.
+From the palette, on the left-hand side of the screen, below **Events** and **Orchestration**, you will find the **Actions** category.

 ![](../assets/journey58.png)

 These activities represent the different available communication channels.
 You can combine them to create a cross-channel scenario.
 The following out-of-the-box action activities are available: **Email**, **Push** and **SMS**.
 If you've configured custom actions, they will also appear here (see [custom actions](../custom-action/custom.md)).

 When you drop an action activity in the canvas, you can define a **Label**.
 This allows you to add a suffix to the action name that will appear under your activity in the canvas.
-This is useful if you use the same action several times in your journey.
+This is useful if you use the same action several times in your journey and want to identify them more easily.
+Reports will also be easier to read.
 You can also add an optional **Description**.

 ![](../assets/journey59bis.png)

 For each of these channels, you select an Adobe Campaign Standard Transactional Messaging **template**.
 Indeed, Journey orchestration is not a message sending solution.
-We rely on Transactional Messaging to execute message sending.
+For the built-in Email, SMS and push channels, we rely on Transactional Messaging to execute message sending.
 It means that if you want to use a certain message template in your journeys, you must publish it in Adobe Campaign Standard.
 Refer to this [page](https://docs.adobe.com/content/help/en/campaign-standard/using/communication-channels/transactional-messaging/about-transactional-messaging.html) to learn how to use this feature.

 ![](../assets/journey59.png)

-You can use an event or profile transactional messaging template.
+You can use an event (also known as real-time) or profile transactional messaging template.

 >[!NOTE]
 >
->When we send real-time transactional messages (rtEvent) or when we route messages with a third-party system thanks to a custom action, a specific setup is required for fatigue, blacklist, profile deletion or unsubscription management.
+>When we send real-time transactional messages (rtEvent) or when we route messages with a third-party system thanks to a custom action, a specific setup is required for fatigue, blacklist or unsubscription management.
 For example, if an attribute "blacklist" or "unsubscribe" is stored in the Platform or in a third-party system, a condition will have to be added before the message sending to check this condition.

-When you select a template, all the fields expected in the message payload are displayed in the activity configuration pane.
+When you select a template, all the fields expected in the message payload are displayed in the activity configuration pane under **Address** and **Personalization data**.
 You need to map each of these fields with the field you want to use, either from the event or from the data source.

 ![](../assets/journey60.png)